RESMA-PPGINF-UFPR-CAPES-PRINT/Federated-AutoEncoder/README.md

 ## Federated AutoEncoder

+Code developed to produce data to the presentation "Federated Learning and applications of data visualization techniques in machine learning.pdf".

 Apply Federated Learning and Autoencoder to images related to the Cnidaria image dataset collected from the instagram.